WebAhead/master-reference/coursebook/week-5/research-afternoon.md

 ## Streams and Buffers

 1. Research what streams and buffers are in Node, how are they used in conjunction?
-2. Create a Node project that lets a user run the command `node bigtextfile.txt` in the same directory as bigtextfile.txt and **stream** the contents of the file to the users terminal.
-Need a big file?
+2. Create a file `streamFile.js`, so that when a user runs the command `node streamFile.js bigtextfile.txt`, it **streams** the contents of the file to the users terminal.
+- Need a big file?
 How about a [book](https://www.gutenberg.org/).
+- To start with, you could hardcode the file path `bigtextfile.txt` into the `js` file instead of passing it as a command-line argument.
 3. (Bonus) Allow an additional argument to be provided in the command to specify a time interval of how often a chunk of text from the file is streamed to the terminal.
-E.G `node bigtextfile.txt 1s`
+E.G `node streamFile.js bigtextfile.txt 1s`

 ## Make a request from the server